mzazon/awesome-cloud-projects/aws/step-functions-orchestration/step-functions-orchestration.md

 Step Functions integrates seamlessly with EventBridge to create event-driven architectures that respond automatically to business events.
 This integration enables reactive systems that scale based on demand and maintain responsiveness to changing business conditions.
 The combination of these services provides the foundation for modern, cloud-native applications that can adapt to varying workloads while maintaining operational excellence.

 Error handling and observability are critical considerations for production microservices orchestration.
 Step Functions provides comprehensive logging through CloudWatch and detailed execution history that enables rapid troubleshooting.
 The built-in retry mechanisms with exponential backoff help handle transient failures automatically, while custom error states can implement sophisticated compensation patterns for distributed transaction management.
+For detailed guidance on error handling patterns, see the [AWS Step Functions Error Handling documentation](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-error-handling.html).

 > **Note**: Consider implementing Step Functions Express Workflows for high-volume, short-duration workloads to reduce costs and improve performance.
 Express Workflows can handle over 100,000 executions per second with lower per-execution costs than Standard Workflows.
+See the [Express Workflows documentation](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-express-workflows.html) for implementation guidance.

 ## Challenge